 All of these things can affect how you will want to prepare for your safari and the type of camera equipment you might need.

-For instance, if your main photography goal of the trip is take photos of lions, you will want to try to make sure that you spend a sufficient amount of time in places with healthy populations of lions to increase your chances of seeing and photographing them.
+For instance, if your main photography goal of the trip is to take photos of lions, you will want to try to make sure that you spend a sufficient amount of time in places with healthy populations of lions to increase your chances of seeing and photographing them.
 Lions are often best seen in savanna areas.

 However, if you are interested in malachite kingfishers, you’ll want to make sure that you spend enough time in wetland areas for a good chance to see these birds.
 These little birds are best spotted and photographed either from a boat or on foot.